jeffpar/pcjs.v1/devices/leds/scroller/README.md

   <input type="range" min="1" max="120" value="60" class="slider" id="throttleScroll"><span id="speedScroll">Stopped</span>
 </div>

-You may have noticed that the default message ("Happy New Year!") also includes some special characters ("$c$30b$30o$30b$30o$90s") that aren't displayed.
-The `$` is used to embed *commands* into the message instead of symbols.
+You may have noticed that the LED message set above ("Happy New Year!") also includes some special characters ("$c$30b$30o$30b$30o$90s") that aren't displayed.
+The `$` symbol is used to embed "command codes" into a message.

-Current command symbols include:
+Current command codes include:

 - `$b` (*blank* the display; turns all LEDs off)
 - `$c` (*center* the current display contents; ie, continue scrolling until centered)